 Toronto Team

-I understand deeply that the decision to seek support can be daunting, and yet it is also a brave act that is an exercise of self-compassion and self-advocacy.
-It takes incredible courage to turn towards our difficulties and evaluate our internal experiences in an effort to seek change.
-Your decision to be here and reading this is a clear indicator of such bravery, and something I encourage you to take pride in.
+I understand deeply that the decision to seek support can be scary.
+But, it’s also an act of self-compassion and self-advocacy.
+It takes incredible courage to turn towards our difficulties and explore our internal experiences in an effort to seek change.
+Your decision to be here and reading this is a clear indicator of your bravery, and something I encourage you to take pride in.
 In my approach to psychological treatment, I believe strongly that you enter the therapy space as the expert on yourself, and I bring with me knowledge of psychological processes and interventions.
 Together, we can explore your emotions, address thoughts and behaviours that you find challenging, and create new ways of being in a safe and welcoming environment.

-Over the past 7 years, I have worked with adult clients experiencing a variety of negative emotional experiences, including social and general anxiety, worries and depression, and to process grief and loss.
-Furthermore, I have worked with many clients in individual psychotherapy to address self-esteem/self-confidence, relationship difficulties, the effects of complex and interpersonal trauma and PTSD (emotional, physical and sexual abuse trauma), anger management and emotion regulation challenges, and OCD.
-I have worked extensively with 2SLGBTQIA+ adult clients in both individual and group therapy environments, and have a strong interest in contributing to queer and trans communities through my clinical and research work.
+Over the past 8 years, I have worked with adult clients experiencing a variety of negative emotional experiences, including social and general anxiety, worries and depression, and to process grief and loss.
+Furthermore, I have worked with many clients in individual psychotherapy to address self-esteem/self-confidence, relationship difficulties, the effects of complex and interpersonal trauma and PTSD (emotional, physical and sexual abuse trauma), anger management and emotion regulation challenges, OCD, and substance use and addiction concerns.
+While not my exclusive focus, I have worked extensively with 2SLGBTQIA+ adult clients in both individual and group therapy environments, and have a strong interest in contributing to queer and trans communities through my clinical and research work.

 Gillis, J.R. & Collict, D. (2022).
 Sexual orientations and the group of seven.
 In Kassan, A. & Moodley, R (Eds).
 Diversity and social justice in counselling, psychology and psychotherapy: A case study approach.
 Cognella.